Shimshal: Settlements

 The village was inaccessible by motor roads until October 2003, when a new road from the Karakoram Highway at Passu was constructed.
-The construction of non-metallic Jeep-able road started in 1985 and completed in 2003.
-Eighteen years (1985-2003) of handwork finally became successful because of hard work, dedication and self-help.
-It became possible to connect Shimshal with rest of the world by mutual cooperation of the Aga Khan Rural Support Programme, Government of Pakistan and the local community.
-It now takes maximum three hours to reach Shimshal by jeep from Passu.
-Self-help or Nomus (in local Wakhi language) is the major factor for infrastructure development in Shimshal.
+It is 56 km to reach the Shimshal Valley from Passu.
+Self-help or Nomus (in local Wakhi language) is the major driver for infrastructure development in Shimshal.

 Shimshalis use numerous seasonal mountain grasslands, located several days walk from the village, to sustain herds of yaks, goats, and sheep.
-The area was founded by Mamo Singh and his wife named Khudija.
-They have the only son Sher.
-According to Shimshal's history and tradition, their first child won the local polo game from Kargiz (Chinese) riding yak while the Chinese rode horses.
-The Shimshal River comes from this area and then transforms the shape of Hunza River, which joins the Indus River below the capital city Gilgit.

 The people of Shimshal are Wakhi and they speak the Wakhi language.
 They belong to the Ismaili sect of Shia Islam.
-The entire community is the follower of Aga Khan, 49th spiritual leader.
+The community follows Aga Khan, a spiritual leader.

-Shimshal has produced several well-known mountaineers for Pakistan; among those Samina Baig is the first women climber from Pakistan to scale Mt.
+Shimshal has produced several well-known mountaineers for Pakistan.
+Among those, Samina Baig is the first woman climber from Pakistan to scale Mt.
 Everest and all highest peaks in seven continents around the globe.
 Rajab Shah has the honor of scaling all five highest peaks in Pakistan.
-Both Rajab Shah and Mehrban Shah have received Presidential Award for Pride of Performance in the field of mountaineering.
-In fact Shimshalis are to Pakistan as Sherpas are to Nepal.
-Some people call Shimshal, The Valley of Mountaineers in Pakistan.
+Both Rajab Shah and Mehrban Shah have received a Presidential Award for Pride of Performance in the field of mountaineering.
+Some people call Shimshal The Valley of Mountaineers in Pakistan.

-Shimshal is the largest village of Hunza valley.
-Its extensive pasture lands include; Shimshal Pamir, Gujerav, Yazghail and Loopghar.
+Shimshal is the largest valley of the Hunza District of Gilgit-Baltistan.
+Its extensive pasture lands include Shimshal Pamir, Gujerav, Yazghail and Loopghar.

-The Lok Versa Museum of Shimshal has some antiques, artifacts, musical instruments, and daily life items made from wood and showcases the creativity and rich history of local community.
+The Lok Versa Museum of Shimshal has antiques, artifacts, musical instruments, and daily life items made from wood, showcasing the history of its local community.

-Two books by Pam Henson are about Shimshal, "Shimshal" and "Women of Shimshal" have been published by the Shimshal Trust.
-Henson is a teacher from New Zealand and wrote these books based on her experiences teaching and living in Shimshal.
+Two books by Pam Henson about Shimshal, "Shimshal" and "Women of Shimshal," have been published by the Shimshal Trust.
+Henson, a teacher from New Zealand, wrote the books based on her experiences teaching and living in Shimshal.

+The Shimshal River comes from this area and then transforms the shape of Hunza River, which joins the Indus River below the region's capital city Gilgit.

 Shimshal River is formed from three sources: Khurdopin Glacier, Shimshal Pass and Zardgorban.
-The river also receives from other water sources before flowing into the Khunjrab River and then the Passu River before ending in Attabad Lake.
+The Shimshal River flows into the Khunjrab River and then the Passu River before ending in Attabad Lake.